8 Tips to Keep Pets Safe and Happy while Camping

 As mentioned before, the camping environment may be harsh for pets used to staying at home.

-So, you want to be cautious of extreme weather to ensure your dog remains safe and happy throughout the adventure.
+It would be best to be cautious of extreme weather to ensure your dog remains safe and happy throughout the adventure.

 Your dog will need a warm blanket at night since temperatures can be incredibly low.
 You don’t want to assume their fur will help them cope with the cold on a chilly night.